iBug/iBug-source/_posts/2019-05-11-mathematica-keygen.md

         }
         var magicNumbers = [10690, 12251, 17649, 24816, 33360, 35944, 36412, 42041, 42635, 44011, 53799, 56181, 58536, 59222, 61041];
         var password = genPassword(mathId + "$1&" + activationKey, magicNumbers.getRandom());
-        document.getElementById("result").innerText +=
+        document.getElementById("result").innerText =
             "Activation Key: " + activationKey + "\n" +
             "Password: " + password + "\n\n" +
-            "Don't forget to leave a comment if this works for you.
-Thanks for using!"
+            "Don't forget to share your feelings below if this works for you.
+Thanks for using!";
     }
 });
 </script>